olekuhlmann/CCT-Harmonics-Optimizer/README.md

 # CCT-Harmonics-Optimizer

-This software is designed to automatically optimize harmonic drive parameters for CCT (canted-cosine-theta) magnets in order to achieve perfect magnetic field quality.
+This software is designed to automatically optimize harmonic drive parameters for canted-cosine-theta (CCT) magnets in order to achieve perfect magnetic field quality.
 Three optimizers are provided to achieve different objectives.
 This project is part of the FCC-ee HTS4 research project at CERN.

 ## Overview